 Although phosphoenolpyruvate and 2-phosphoglycerate contain nearly the same amount of metabolic energy with respect to decomposition to CO2, H20 and Pi, 2-PG dehydration leads to a redistribution of energy such that the standard free energy of hydrolysis of the phosphoryl groups vary as described below:

 - -17.6 kJ/mol (-4.2 kcal/mol) for 2-phosphoglycerate, a phosphoric ester;

 - -61.9 kJ/mol (-14.8 kcal/mol) for phosphoenolpyruvate, an enol phosphate.

 What happens is that the phosphoryl group traps PEP in its unstable enol form.
 When, in the last step of glycolysis, phosphoenolpyruvate donates the phosphoryl group to ADP, ATP and the enol form of pyruvate are formed.
 The enol form of pyruvate is unstable and tautomerizes rapidly and nonenzymatically to the more stable keto form, that predominates at pH 7.
 So, the high phosphoryl-transfer potential of PEP is due to the subsequent enol-keto tautomerization of pyruvate.

-Reaction 10: the transfer of the phosphoryl group from the phosphoenolpyruvate to the ADP
+Reaction 10: pyruvate kinase and the transfer of the phosphoryl group from the phosphoenolpyruvate to the ADP

-In the final step of the glycolytic pathway, pyruvate kinase (EC 184.108.40.206) catalyzes the transfer of the phosphoryl group from phosphoenolpyruvate to ADP to form pyruvate and ATP.
+In the final step of the glycolysis, pyruvate kinase (EC 184.108.40.206) catalyzes the transfer of the phosphoryl group from phosphoenolpyruvate to ADP to form pyruvate and ATP.
 This is the second substrate-level phosphorylation of glycolysis.

 Phosphoenolpyruvate + ADP + H+ → Pyruvate + ATP